 Generally, rates are the preferred measure of labour market statistics as they allow changes in the labour market to be interpreted in a wider context by allowing for changes in the overall population.

 Seasonal movements can occur in labour market data for a number of reasons, including holidays and recruitment patterns.
-For example, a large number of people leave full-time education and enter the labour market in the summer.
+For example, a large number of people leave full-time education and enter the labour market in the summer and some employers take on additional temporary staff in the run-up to Christmas.
 To make it easier to identify the underlying movements in the labour market, changes due solely to seasonal influences are removed from many series.
 This process is known as seasonal adjustment.
 Labour Force Survey (LFS) estimates are seasonally adjusted using the X-12 ARIMA package developed by Statistics Canada.
 The seasonal adjustment of LFS data is usually reviewed annually.

 The statistics cover stoppages of work in progress in the UK during a year caused by labour disputes between employers and workers, or between workers and other workers, connected with the terms and conditions of employment.
-These include “lock-outs” by employers and “unlawful” or “unofficial” strikes.
+These include “unlawful” or “unofficial” strikes.
 The statistics exclude disputes that do not result in a stoppage of work, for example, work-to-rules and go-slows.

 The number of unemployed people in the UK is measured through the Labour Force Survey (LFS) following the internationally agreed definition recommended by the International Labour Organisation (ILO) – an agency of the United Nations.
-Unemployed people are without a job, have actively sought work in the last 4 weeks and are available to start work in the next 2 weeks; or are out of work, have found a job and are waiting to start it in the next 2 weeks.
+Unemployed people are without a job, have actively sought work in the last four weeks and are available to start work in the next two weeks; or are out of work, have found a job and are waiting to start it in the next two weeks.